davidrivier/davidrivier/README.md

 ### Hi there 👋

+🌱 I’m currently working with Python on mostly datascience concepts and learning some Go.
+🔭 I’m currently refreshing my website

+💬 Ask me about Product strategy, Product management, and mostly business stuffs.

 <!--
 **davidrivier/davidrivier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.